-Salt bridging is an encrusted bridge made up from salt that blocks the salt from reaching the bottom of the brine tank.
-The salt and water need to touch too from the brine.
+Salt bridging is an encrusted bridge made up of salt that blocks the salt from reaching the bottom of the brine tank.
+The salt and water need to touch to from the brine.
 If not it will prevent your water softener from regenerating properly.

 If you have a salt bridge, it will look like that your tank is full.
 However, all the salt below the bridge is most likely all gone.
 This is why it is important to watch for salt bridging whenever you refill the tank.

 Salt bridges are more common than you think.

 Today’s water softeners are much more salt efficient than they used to be.
 As a consequence, they use less salt.
 This means there is more time to form a clog.
 High humidity and the wrong type of salt are other ways salt briding can form.

 The most common symptom for salt bridging is that brine tank salt level is not going down.
 This can cause hard water to come out of the water softening system.

 So, how can I tell if I have a salt bridge?

 A quick way to see if you have a salt bridge is too gently tap on the side of the brine tank.
 If the salt moves or it feels firm when you tap the tank, that is an indicator that you have a salt bridge.
 Another way to test for a salt bridge is to use a broom handle and try to push it all the way down to the bottom of the tank.
 If you cannot then you have a salt bridge.

 You need to crush any encrusted salt and large clump that has formed.
 You can use a broom handle or other blunt tools to accomplish this.
 Once the salt bridge is broken up, start a manual regeneration cycle.